oreninit/Formathilda/README.md

 Yes, it uses integers instead of String.Index in some places.

 But!

 Yes, it is simple to understand.
-Yes, it solved simple, common problems.
+Yes, it solves simple, common problems.
 Yes, it is small and doesn't aim to be too generic.